-The ESR Creation stage first produces a draft Essential Security Requirement (ESR) (see 'Block 5 CCDB WG ESR Creation') that is distributed for comment, and gives an initial basis on which to gather members for an international Technical Community (iTC).
-This in turn leads to the iTC Creation stage in which the WG members establish a group with suitable membership, infrastructure, Terms of Reference, and workplan.
-The iTC is approved by the
+The ESR Creation stage first produces a draft ESR (see 'Block 4 ESR Creation') that is distributed for comment, and gives an initial basis on which to gather members for an iTC.
+This in turn leads to the iTC Creation stage in which the Initiator establishes a group with suitable membership, infrastructure, Terms of Reference, and workplan.
+The iTC is approved by the CCDB, and endorsed by the CCRA Management Committee5 (both subject to meeting the relevant approval and endorsement criteria).

-&lt;sup>4 See 'Terminology' for definition of abbreviations used in the diagrams.
+4 See 'Terminology' for definition of abbreviations used in the diagrams.